Jeffrey Vernon Memorial Scholarship Fund

 - Be a graduating senior attending, or who has attended, the Gratiot-Isabella Technical Education Center.

-- Be accepted to a university or college to complete career preparation.
+- Be accepted to and will attend a university or college to complete career preparation.

 - Exhibit outstanding attitude toward school and community.